• Skip to primary navigation

 • Use room temperature ingredients to combine the wet ingredients properly.

-• Do not skip the step of soaking the oats, as this will contribute immensely to the soft, tender crumb of these fruit muffins.
+• Do not skip the step of soaking the oats, as this will contribute immensely to these fruit muffins’ soft, tender crumb.

 • Whisking the dry ingredients together is important to distribute the leavening agents properly.
 This prevents large air tunnels in the finished product.